Dankwansere/aop-routing/README.md

 Aop-Routing has a lot of features pertaining to navigation in an Angular app.
 ### Decorator Navigation
 #### RouteNext
-The **RouteNext** decorator can be passed an optional string, and it will automatically perform an imperative routing to the next page at the end of the targetted method's execution.
+The **RouteNext** decorator can be passed an optional string, and it will automatically perform an imperative routing to the next page at the end of the targeted method's execution.
 The below example will automatically route to page1 at the end of the testMethod execution.
 ```
 @RouteNext('page1')